Charel-G/underfloor-heating-planner/README.md

 each pair of pipes is offset to run alongside the others instead of sharing the exact same line.

+The planner now chooses entry points near doorways whenever possible and keeps pipes about 10–15 cm from walls.
+The serpentine pattern aligns with the longest wall of each room so the layout looks like a typical underfloor heating installation.
+Supply and return routes follow the shortest axis-aligned path back to the distributor and are drawn with separate offsets for clarity.

 ## Features

 - Multiple floors with add, rename and delete options